 the size of the company or organisation you work for

 the demand for the job.

-A qualified vehicle MET technician may earn around £26,000 to £29,000 a year.
+A qualified vehicle MET technician may earn around £30,000 to £35,000 a year.
 You can increase this by overtime and bonuses.
-More experienced technicians may earn up to £40,000 a year.
+More experienced technicians may earn up to £50,000 a year or more.